romcal/romcal/README.md

 Additionally, romcal is also available for installation via various "release tags" that represent different stages of development for a given version of the code.

 - [`latest`](href="https://www.npmjs.com/package/romcal/v/latest)
-  The latest, stable and production ready version of romcal is always released on the `master` branch.
+  The latest, stable and production-ready version of romcal is always released on the `master` branch.
 Releases on this branch are tagged in `npm` using the `latest` tag and can be installed via `npm install romcal@latest` or simply `npm install romcal` which defaults to the `latest` tag.

 - [`beta`](href="https://www.npmjs.com/package/romcal/v/beta)
   The release candidate for production.
 Code here is mostly stable but may still lack some tests and so may be subject to some unexpected behavior.
 Install via `npm install romcal@beta`.